-FAQs about making a Connecticut Medical Power of Attorney
+What is a Connecticut Medical Power of Attorney?

 The individual granting control is called the "principal," and the person or organization obtaining authority is known as the "agent."
 Suited for Connecticut residents, this Power of Attorney for health care is made for use in Fairfield County, Hartford County, New Haven County, and in any other part of the state.
 All Connecticut Medical PoA forms from Rocket Lawyer can be completely personalized for your unique circumstances.
 As a result of having this essential document, your agent(s) can provide confirmation to medical providers and other parties that they can act in your interest.